epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 * Image cubes

 ## Summary
-This short tutorial shows how to search for associated data files in various services.
+This short tutorial shows how to search for associated files in various data services.

 ## Introduction

-HRSC is the main camera on board Mars-Express, OMEGA is the imaging spectrometer.
-Both acquired large datasets from early 2004, and now provides a nearly complete coverage of Mars.
+HRSC and OMEGA are respectively the main camera and the imaging spectrometer on board Mars-Express.
+Both acquired large datasets from early 2004, and now provide a nearly complete coverage of Mars.
 The hrsc3nd and omega_cubes services available in VESPA are used here to illustrate the common problem of idenfying observations of the same area from two different instruments.
 Note that these two services only contain subsets of the original datasets.

 ## Steps